Ford Kuga Overland Build

 A Ford Kuga sat in front of the sea shore.
 It shows its overlanding ability

-I found out that Delta4x4 had lifted a Mk1 Kuga by 40mm before, which let them fit 235/70/16 tyres.
-That size has lots of all-terrain options.
-To keep costs down, I ordered a 40mm lift kit from a company in Lithuania.
-The kit came with polyurethane strut spacers for the front and rear, as well as rear spring spacers.
+To keep costs down, I sourced a 40mm lift kit from a supplier in Lithuania.
+The kit included polyurethane strut spacers for both front and rear, along with rear spring spacers.

 Wheels, Tyres, and Stance

-Next, I changed the wheels and tyres.
-I went with 16-inch Tuff Torque Modular steel wheels and BF Goodrich KO2 all-terrain tyres.
-This made the Kuga look entirely different.
+Next, I upgraded the wheels and tyres, fitting 16-inch Tuff Torque Modular steel wheels with BFGoodrich KO2 all-terrain tyres.

 A Ford Kuga sat on a beach.
 It shows its overlanding ability with it steel wheels and tyres